scchess/Qualimap/doc/analysis.rst

   In order to speed up the computation, the BAM QC analysis **computation** can be performed **in parallel** on a multicore system using the given number of threads.
 More information on the parallelization of qualimap can be found in :ref:`FAQ <faq>`.
 The default number of threads equals number of available processors.

 :guilabel:`Reads per Chunk`
   In order to **reduce the load of I/O**, reads are analyzed in chunks.
-Each chunk contains the selected number of reads which will be loaded into memore and analyzed by a single thread.
+Each chunk contains the selected number of reads which will be loaded into memory and analyzed by a single thread.
 Smaller numbers may result in lower performance, but also the memory consumption will be reduced.
 The default value is 1000 reads.

 Output